 Heroin is a synthetic opiate similar in structure to morphine.
 There’s only a slight difference between the chemical structures of heroin (diamorphine) and morphine.

-Diamorphine is roughly twice as strong as morphine .
+Diamorphine is roughly twice as potent as morphine .

 Heroin produces a powerful euphoric effect when injected, smoked, or snorted.
 The effects can last for several hours before eventually wearing off.
 Long-term use of the drug can lead to widespread health issues.

-Heroin becomes so addictive it can hijack our urges, habits, and desires to completely override all other pleasures, motivations, and responsibilities.
+Heroin becomes so addictive it can hijack our urges, habits, and desires to override all other pleasures, motivations, and responsibilities completely.

 Eventually, we reach a point where nothing except finding another hit of the drug matters to us.
 Our health, relationships and personal responsibilities no longer register as important as seeking the next heroin high.